aroute/ocp46toolkit/README.md

 oc rsh/pod <name of the pod>
 ```

 3. Install Cloud Pak CLI in your home directory.
-Don't forget to pload your `repo.yaml` file.
+Don't forget to upload your `repo.yaml` file.

 ```
 $ tar xzvf /tmp/cpd-cli.tar.gz -C .